Back to Bees

 Scientific name: Bombus monticola

-Found on upland moorlands, mountains and grasslands.
+Found in upland moors and grasslands.

 Classification